justincormack/cloudatomiclab/content/prosyscall.md

 People ask me “Justin, what are your favourite system calls, that you look forward to their return codes?”
 Here I reveal all.

+If you are in a bad mood you might prefer [sucky syscalls that should never have existed](https://www.cloudatomiclab.com/antisyscall/).

 ## 0. `read`

 You cannot go wrong with a `read`.
 You can barely `EFAULT` it!
 On Linux amd64 it is syscall zero.
 If all its arguments are zero it returns zero.
 Cool!